unrealwork/atsd-use-cases/USMortality/README.md

   ORDER BY 1
 ```

-**Description**:

-1. Filter records for a particular city and time.
-2. Aggregate weekly samples into months and calculate the sum and count of samples in each month.
+This query serves to filter records for a particular city and time.
+Weekly samples are aggregated into months and the sum and count of samples are calculated for each month.
+Finally, rows are ordered
-3. Order rows by month start, referring to the date with the column index.
+by month start, referring to the date with the column index.

 ```sql
 SELECT date_format(period(1 MONTH)), sum(value), count(value)